 - Travel funds

-Research funds are provided by the Fellow’s faculty mentor.
+Research funds are provided by the Scholar’s faculty mentor.

 We are looking to recruit diverse young mathematical or life scientists who are interested in sustained interdisciplinary collaborations on challenging problems in developmental biology.
 Applicants should have completed a PhD degree (or its equivalent) or should be preparing to complete the degree.
 Prior interdisciplinary experience is not required.
 Applications from women and minority candidates are strongly encouraged.

-Center for Quantitative Biology Fellows are expected to conduct research under the mentorship of a Center faculty member.
+Center for Quantitative Biology Scholars are expected to conduct research under the mentorship of a Center faculty member.
 Fellows also participate in the vibrant intellectual life of the Center, which offers an exceptional training program in interdisciplinary science.
-Fellows participate in the following activities:
+Scholars participate in the following activities:

 - Center workshops